Exceptional Pet Care for Extraordinary Pets

 Latest News: Dental Care Products 3/20/18

 ORAVET CHEWS are a daily chew that helps keep your pet’s teeth sparkling clean, healthy and fresh smelling!

 The most common potentially life-threatening disease seen in companion animals is periodontal disease.
-Studies link this disease to changes in the heart, liver and kidneys, and have shown that animals live an average of 2 years longer if provided with routine prophylactic dental care.
+Studies link this disease to changes in the heart, liver and kidneys, and have shown that animals live an average of 2 years longer if provided with routine preventive dental care.
 Up to 85% of dogs and cats have some stage of periodontal disease!